redis/redis-doc/docs/manual/pubsub.md

 ```

 Messages sent by other clients to these channels will be pushed by Redis to all the subscribed clients.
+Subscribers receive the messages in the order that the messages are published.

 A client subscribed to one or more channels shouldn't issue commands, although it can `SUBSCRIBE` and `UNSUBSCRIBE` to and from other channels.
 The replies to subscription and unsubscribing operations are sent in the form of messages so that the client can just read a coherent stream of messages where the first element indicates the type of message.